Trent Thornton: Seattle Mariners

 On July 26, 2023, the Blue Jays traded Thornton to the Seattle Mariners for infielder Mason McCoy.
 The Mariners added Thornton to their roster on August 1, and he became a bullpen regular, pitching in 23 of the team's final 56 games.
 He had a 1–2 record for Seattle in 2023, with a 2.08 ERA and 21 strikeouts in 23 innings.
 With the Mariners, he began throwing a sweeper as his most common pitch and also threw more sliders.

 Thornton and the Mariners agreed to a one-year $1.2 million contract on January 11, 2024.
 Thornton picked up his first MLB save on June 26, 2024, relieving closer Andrés Muñoz with no outs and the bases loaded, allowing just one inherited runner to score.
 He led Mariners pitchers in 2024 with 71 appearances, going 4–3 with a 3.61 ERA and 77 strikeouts in 72 1/3 innings.
 Thornton added one mile per hour to his fastball velocity, compared to 2023, and he was in the top 12 percent of pitchers at getting batters to swing at pitches thrown outside the strike zone.

 Injuries again derailed Thornton's season in 2025.
 He suffered an appendicitis in early May, causing him to miss a month of the season.
-He was removed from a June game in Chicago due to a heat-related illness.
+Thornton was removed from a June game in Chicago due to a heat-related illness.
 On July 31, he tore his left Achilles tendon while trying to cover first base, sending him back to the injured list and likely sidelining him for the rest of the season.
 After his injury, his team hung his jersey in the bullpen.
-He had a 2–0 record, 4.68 ERA, and 32 strikeouts in 33 relief appearances prior to his injury.
+Thornton had a 2–0 record, 4.68 ERA, and 32 strikeouts in 33 relief appearances prior to his injury.
+On November 21, 2025, he was non-tendered by Seattle and became a free agent.

+Chicago Cubs

+On January 21, 2026, Thornton signed a minor league contract with the Chicago Cubs that included an invitation to major league spring training.
+He was assigned to the Triple-A Iowa Cubs to begin the regular season, where he recorded a 3.18 ERA with five strikeouts across four appearances.
+On May 6, Chicago selected Thornton's contract, adding him to their active roster.